Do you know how many watts general appliances use?

 If a problem continues, do call us, we check and monitor the bollards centrally, and can often indicate what the problem may be.

-If we do call out an engineer, and the fault is not with our equipment, we will seek to re-charge the cost of the visit which costs circa £200 per visit.
+If we do call out an engineer, and the fault is not with our equipment, we will seek to re-charge the cost of the visit back to the customer.

 We do hope this brief guide will help you to maintain an efficient and constant electrical supply to your boat.